-Finally, given the onset of the COVID pandemic in 2020, some discussion of its possible impacts is warranted.
-For the 2019 cohort, 295 individuals had at-risk dates of October 1, 2019 or later (including 40 with dates on or after March 1, 2020).
-Of this group, only 34 had been rearrested prior to March 1,

-2020, resulting in most individuals in this group entering the COVID era still at risk of recidivating.
-Additionally, another 257 recidivists by rearrest had been rearrested prior to March 1, 2020.
-Together, the majority of the 621 eventual recidivists by rearrest were still considered at-risk of first rearrest as of March 2020 and, therefore, experienced the effects of the COVID pandemic in ways that may have affected their progression in the recidivism study.
+Given the onset of the COVID pandemic in 2020, some discussion of its possible impacts is warranted.
+The 2020 cohort was the first to experience the full impact during study years 1 and 2.
+Almost two-thirds of cohort members (63.2%) had at-risk dates between April 1, 2020 and December 31, 2020, with an additional 9.7% having dates between January 1, 2021 and March 31, 2021.
+In addition, while 159 individuals had at-risk dates between January 1, 2020 and March 31, 2020, only seven had been rearrested prior to April 1, 2020, resulting in most individuals in this group (17.4% of the total cohort) entering the COVID era still at risk of recidivating.
+The vast majority of individuals experienced the effects of the COVID pandemic in ways that may have affected their progression in the recidivism study.
 While a definitive and comprehensive assessment of the effects of the pandemic on the entirety of Delaware's criminal justice system has not been conducted, anecdotal accounts and agency documents do describe at least some of those impacts.

-Based on the final report of the Delaware Correctional Reentry Commission5 and anecdotal information, in response to COVID, DOC was forced to focus on detecting, preventing, and treating COVID cases in its facilities (including using alternative disciplinary measures for probationers who violate their probation to help manage facility population numbers).
+Based on the final report of the Delaware Correctional Reentry Commission7 and anecdotal information, in response to COVID, DOC was forced to focus on detecting, preventing, and treating COVID cases in its facilities (including using alternative disciplinary measures for probationers who violate their probation to help manage facility population numbers).
 Also impacted were the community resources many offenders released from prison sentences need in order to succeed in the community: mental health and substance abuse treatment services, housing services, and other reentry-oriented community programs, along with employment opportunities.

-Annual reports by the Administrative Office of the Courts6, anecdotal information, and work on the 2021 recidivism report (covering the 2017 cohort) indicate that court operations, including case adjudication, were impacted as COVID safety and mitigation plans were developed and implemented.
+Annual reports by the Administrative Office of the Courts8, anecdotal information, and work on the 2021 installment of Recidivism in Delaware (covering the 2017 cohort) indicate that court operations, including case adjudication, were impacted as COVID safety and mitigation plans were developed and implemented.

 Largely anecdotal information indicates that law enforcement agencies were also forced to adapt to the effects of COVID by altering staffing practices and approaches to proactive policing.
 These changes had the potential to impact the detection of lesser crimes that could have resulted in a recidivating arrest.
-Dover Police Department7 is one agency that specifically addressed COVID impacts in its annual report.
+Dover Police Department9 is one agency that specifically addressed COVID impacts in its annual report.

-The impacts of the pandemic, however, are not limited to the 2019 cohort.
+The impacts of the pandemic, however, are not limited to the 2020 cohort.
 For several cohort years, starting with the 2017 cohort, increasing numbers of individuals will likely have encountered effects of the pandemic during and/or after their prison stays, perhaps in ways that will never be fully understood.